 Q: Will my student get to graduate?

 A: Of Course!
-We are free and happy to take any suggestions for all student activities.
+We have several activities/dances we have traditionally included in our learning year, and are happy to take any suggestions for any and all additional student activities.
 We may even join with other hybrid schools or home-school groups to make a nice big group, if we wish.